-Two Kooks » ALL RECIPES » Side Dishes » Butternut Squash Noodle Recipe
+Two Kooks » All Recipes » Side Dishes » Easy Butternut Squash Noodles With Balsamic Sauce

 Butternut squash on its own is pretty bland.
-The balsamic soy butter sauce adds yummy flavor and the baby spinach is a great way to include additional nutrients and beautiful color.
+The balsamic soy butter sauce adds big flavors and the baby spinach is a great way to include additional nutrients and beautiful color.

-Bottom line: This low carb,10 minute butternut squash noodles recipe is fast, easy, healthy, delicious and colorful.
-And a great alternative to noodle recipes, potatoes or rice.
+Bottom line: This low carb, low-calorie butternut squash noodles recipe is fast, easy, delicious and colorful.
+And a great alternative to potatoes, pasta or rice.

 Step by step instructions